microsoft/onnxruntime/docs/python/ReadMeOV.rst

 Please Note for VAD-M use Docker installation / Build from Source for Linux.

-``pip3 install onnxruntime-openvino==1.11.0``
+``pip3 install onnxruntime-openvino==1.12.0``

 Windows release supports only Python 3.9.
 Please install OpenVINO™ PyPi Package separately for Windows.
 For installation instructions on Windows please refer to  `OpenVINO™ Execution Provider for ONNX Runtime for Windows <https://github.com/intel/onnxruntime/releases/>`_.

 This **OpenVINO™ Execution Provider for ONNX Runtime** Linux Wheels comes with pre-built libraries of OpenVINO™ version 2022.1.0 meaning you do not have to install OpenVINO™ separately.
 CXX11_ABI flag for pre built OpenVINO™ libraries is 0.
+The package also comes with `ONNX Runtime Training module <https://github.com/intel/onnxruntime/tree/master/orttraining/>`_ to enable inferencing of torch models using `ORT <https://github.com/pytorch/ort>`_.

 For more details on build and installation please refer to `Build <https://onnxruntime.ai/docs/build/eps.html#openvino>`_.